This article is from 2016, but still has some great ideas for ways to experience Washtenaw County! For updated event dates, click HERE.

 Washtenaw County's Driving Tour of 19th Century historic homes gives you the backstory on places you’ve likely noticed – and maybe some you’ve not yet discovered.
-You can take a driving tour for yourself, check out an individual site, or visit the tour virtually by clicking here.
-Keep reading to learn more about Washtenaw County's wealth of classically-inspired buildings from a bygone era, and click here to see the tour for yourself.
+You can take a driving tour for yourself, check out an individual site, or visit the tour virtually.
+Keep reading to learn more about Washtenaw County's wealth of classically-inspired buildings from a bygone era.

 1. Land of the Free, Home of the Revolutionaries